Pathoschild/canimod.github.io/guides/using-mods.md

 1. Download the [latest version of SMAPI](https://github.com/ClxS/SMAPI/releases).
 2. Unzip the `.zip` file somewhere.
-3. Copy the files from the `Mono` folder (if Linux/Mac) or `Windows` folder (if Windows) into [your game folder](http://canimod.com/guides/smapi-faq#game-folder).
+3. Copy the files from the `internal/Mono` folder (if Linux/Mac) or `internal/Windows` folder (if Windows) into [your game folder](http://canimod.com/guides/smapi-faq#game-folder).
 If you did it properly, the `StardewModdingAPI.exe` file should be right next to the game's executable.
 4. Make sure the game launches with SMAPI.
    * **Scenario A: you play on Windows:**
      See [step 4 in the Windows instructions](#on-windows).